 Insert a meat thermometer into a meaty section of the ribs, away from the bones.
-Beef and pork ribs should have an internal temperature of 145 F to be safe to consume.
+Beef and pork ribs should have an internal temperature of at least 145 degrees Fahrenheit to be safe to consume, according to the USDA Food Safety and Inspection Service.
 Start checking the internal temperature of the meat after 15 minutes of broiling.

 Remove the ribs from the oven.
 Cover them with aluminum foil, and allow them to rest for at least 3 minutes.
 Resting meat improves juice retention.

 Save leftovers for another tasty meal.
 According to the USDA, food that is at room temperature for more than two hours should be discarded, to reduce risk of bacteria growth.

 Store you leftovers in the refrigerator at 40 degrees Fahrenheit or lower, and consume within three to four days.

 Read more: How to Cook Pork Ribs on a Propane Grill

 Container or baking sheet